isacandrei/Data_Science_Projects/Assignment 1/Assignment 1 Report.md

   Number of movies released per year
     ![] (images/moviesPerYear.jpg)

-    We can observe that an increase in the number of movies, does not necesarly infer an increase in the quality/gross of the movies.
+    We can observe that an increase in the number of movies, does not necessarily infer an increase in the quality/gross of the movies.

    b)
    Movie rank vs worldwide gross
     ![] (images/RankGross.jpg)

-    There is a clear decreasing trend in the graph, with some ups and down that infer that not only the budget is inportant in making a succesfull movie.
+    There is a clear decreasing trend in the graph, with some ups and down that infer that not only the budget is important in making a successful movie.

 1.4 Bonus
 ---------
 A.1.
-The following graph represents comparison betwen IMDb's and RottenTomatoes' rating for a given movie.
+The following graph represents comparison between IMDb's and RottenTomatoes' rating for a given movie.
 Each value greater than zero means higher rating given by IMDB's users while each value below zero means higher rating given by RottenTomatoes' users.
     ![] (images/rateDiff.jpg)
    As seen from the graph IMDb's users tend to be more generous when rating a movie compared to RottenTomatos' users.
 The reason for such discrepancies is that RottenTomatoes' rating is formed by professional critics while IMDb's ranks are formed by regular users